saverymax/CER-for-MTI/README.md

 XLNet models can be run with the run_xlnet.sh script.

 ### MTI and MetaMapLite
 At this time there is no simple way to recapitulate the results of MetaMapLite or MTI.
-While these tools have open source implementations, the results for this paper were generated using in-houes modifications.
+While these tools have open source implementations, the results for this paper were generated using in-house modifications.

-### ChemListem and LSTM-CRF.
+### ChemListem and LSTM-CRF
 No code is provided to run these models.
 However, the code can be found at https://bitbucket.org/rscapplications/chemlistem/src/master/ and https://github.com/guillaumegenthial/tf_ner.
-Additionally, there are many open source implementations of these types of LSTM/CNN/CRF models.
+Additionally, there are many open source implementations of these types of LSTM/CNN/CRF models for NER and CER.

 ## Evaluation
 After train_models.sh and run_models.sh have been run, or the individual models above have been trained and run, the run_tool_evaluation.py file can be used to run the evaluation.
 This will use the annotations from all tools to calculate F1-score, recall, and precision.
 Including the -b option will run bootstrap to compute standard errors.
 Including the -l option will evaluate the annotations using the Levenshtein metric, for inexact matching.